 - California, The Pacific Northwest are the regions that reward Data Scientists the most.
 Surprisingly, the Midwest seems to have better upper potential than the Northeast or the Mid-Atlantic region.

 Note that Tableau was not selected as a "BI Tool" but rather was put in the "Visualization category" so you can decide to interpret this as you wish.
-Nonetheless, please see below the "Salary by BI tool averages" (ironically displayed in a Google visualization) to see what you can hope for average salaries by Business Intelligence tools.
+Nonetheless, please see below the "Salary by BI tool averages" (ironically displayed in a Google visualization) to see average salaries by Business Intelligence tools.

 Still confused about what the Business Intelligence space is about?
 Read our review of Gartner's latest Magic Quadrant here.

 Looking to kick-start a BI on Big Data project and don't know what issues you might encounter?
-Watch our Do's and Don'ts BI on Big Data Webinar here
+Watch our Do's and Don'ts BI of Big Data Webinar here

 For everything else, contact us here!